Financing

 • EDC Finance maintains a voting York County representative on its loan committee

-• YCEA staff attends and provides local decision making input to the EDC Finance loan committee
+• YCEA staff attends and provides local decision-making input to the EDC Finance loan

-• 25% of all loan fees and a portion of the interest rate stay in York County to support future economic development efforts
+• A portion of loan fees stay in York County to support future economic development efforts

 Small Business Administration 504 (SBA 504) Refinance